Get,

 How to do it?

-For doing any Yogic asana, it is essential that one follows the proper technique of doing it, so that optimum health benefits can be obtained while minimising the risk of any injury.
+For doing any Yogic asana, it is essential that one follows the proper technique of doing it, so that optimum health benefits can be obtained while minimizing the risk of any injury.
 The steps to do the wind-relieving pose are as follows:6

 • Wear comfortable clothes and lie down on your back.